cwarden45/DTC_Scripts/Sequencing.com/README.md

-***WARNING***: Please note that I was automatically subscribed for a monthly membership.
+***FIRST WARNING***: Please note that I was automatically subscribed for a monthly membership.
 After the first separate month of charges, I canceled the membership (under "Settings --> Membership").
 I am not sure if you might want to do this immediately after recieving your data.

+***SECOND WARNING***: I recieved another unexpected charge in December 2023.
+I canceled the membership again, but I was allowed to keep premium access for 1 month.

 ## Data Download Links